bevyengine/bevy_editor_prototypes/design-book/src/roadmap.md

 ## Stage 1: Technically an Editor

-- [ ] can load scenes from disk using a file browser
+- [ ] can load scenes from disk using a native file picking widget
 - [ ] can display scenes in a viewer
   - [ ] 2D
   - [ ] 3D